When it comes to improving the loading speed of the site, one must take care of every optimization that is possible.

-Modern websites have lots of third party scripts coded into them.
-They do the task of recording, analyzing, and understanding the user behaviour on site.
-Some codes run ads; some does the maintenance of the website.
+Modern websites have lots of third-party scripts coded into them.
+They do the task of recording, analyzing, and understanding the user behavior on site.
+Some codes run ads; some do the maintenance of the website.

-Always test the third party scripts loading speed before installing it on your site.
+Always test the third-party script loading speed before installing it on your site.
 Make sure the service is hosted on robust infrastructure.